sheldrake/PM/templates/template-jobpost-community.md

 ### Nice to Have

 - Experience in open source projects
-- Experience inthe blockchain industry
+- Experience in the blockchain industry
 - Knowledge of Growth Hacking